 Whether or not you can or should file a personal injury claim is determined by the unique circumstances of your situation and your desired outcome.
 Some factors that may impact either your decision to pursue a case or the amount of your compensation are:

 - A workers’ compensation policy.
 If you are an injured employee of a chemical company and your injury was someone else’s fault, you will first want to find out if your company has purchased a workers’ compensation insurance policy.
 The state of Texas does not require private employers to purchase workers’ comp, but many large employers have some sort of policy or self-insure.
 If your company has government contracts for its products, it is required to have a policy.
-If your employee does offer workers’ comp, speaking to an attorney before filing your workers’ comp claim can help you decide which method of compensation is best for you.
+If your employee does offer workers’ comp, speaking to an industrial accident attorney before filing your workers’ comp claim can help you decide which method of compensation is best for you.
 Once you file a workers’ comp claim, you are waiving your rights to file a lawsuit in most scenarios.